 BEEF, SHEEP, SWINE, HORSES, DAIRY COWS & GOATS, RABBIT & POULTRY

-1. To exhibit livestock, seven (7) activities must be completed in project book activity guide, record book must be up-to-date and must be a “Member in Good Standing” – refer to General Rules of 4-H Exhibits. (note: activities can be completed in any of the three (3) levels of project book activity guides, with the permission of a club leader.)
+1. To exhibit livestock, five (5) activities must be completed in project book activity guide, record book must be up-to-date and must be a “Member in Good Standing” – refer to General Rules of 4-H Exhibits. (note: activities can be completed in any of the three (3) levels of project book activity guides, with the permission of a club leader.)
+NOTE: HORSE - All activities at project level must be completed in the member’s first year of enrollment.
+If a member remains in that level the following year(s), three (3) challenge activities designed by the member and horse leader will be required to show/sell.

 2. Only 4-H members shall care for 4-H livestock unless, with good reason, other arrangements are made with the superintendent in charge.
 Only 4-H club members shall hold animals in the show ring.
 All livestock exhibits shall be shown and brought before the judge by the boy or girl owning the exhibit, unless excused by the superintendent and county agent.
 Otherwise, failure to be on hand when exhibits are judged may mean that the exhibit would not be judged.